ap945/phlsM3U8_downner/README.md

 #Notes on `Config`:

-         - If you want to use breakpoint_request, the failed segments in data.json (failed_segments/key_errors) must not be [], otherwise nothing will happen
+         - If you want to use breakpoint_request, the failed segments in data.json (failed_segments and key_errors) must not be [], otherwise nothing will happen

          - data.json refreshes automatically after a file is downloaded; note that **phlsM3U8_downner will overwrite existing content**